Expanding cone and applications to homogeneous dynamics: Introduction

 where

-Let $\{ b_t : t\in \R\}$ be a one parameter subgroup of $A$ such that the projection of $b=b_1$ to each simple factor of $H$ is not the identity element and the unstable horospherical subgroup of $b$ In particular this implies that the positive ray $\{ b_t : t> 0\}$ is contained in $A_U^+$ (see \cite[Lemma 5.2]{s96}).
-For $a\in A_U^+$ and $\ba$ as in (\ref{eq;notation1}) we set
+Let $\{ b_t : t\in \R\}$ be a one parameter subgroup of $A$ such that the projection of $b=b_1$ to each simple factor of $H$ is not neutral element and the unstable horospherical subgroup of $b$ In particular this implies that the positive ray $\{ b_t : t> 0\}$ is contained in $A_U^+$ (see \cite[Lemma 5.2]{s96}).
+For $a\in A$ and $\ba$ as in (\ref{eq;notation1}) we set